sumitmalik51/purviewlab/modules/module13.md

 ## 1. Setup environment

-1. For reading and publishing messages to Purview we will use the Event Hubs endpoint, which is compatible with the Apache Kafka.
-First we need to get the namespace associated with your Purview Account.
-You can lookup the endpoint configuration from the Properties pane in the Azure Portal.
-This connection string includes both the workspace name and access key.
+1. Go back to Azure portal, navigate to **Microsoft Purview account** and select **pvlab-{DID}-pv**.

+2. In Microsoft Purview account, select **Properties** under settings and copy **Atlas Kafka endpoint primary connection string**.

    ![](../images/module13/kafka01.png)

-2. Next we need to create a new project.
-You can simply do this by installing the required package for NodeJS, allowing to communicate with the Kafka Endpoint:
+3. Next we need to create a new project.
+You can simply do this by installing the required package for NodeJS, allowing to communicate with the Kafka Endpoint.
+In labvm open **Command prompt** run the following command

    ```
    npm install node-rdkafka
    ```

 ## 2. Read events

 1. For reading events from Microsoft Purview you can use the sample code below.
-Important is to copy and paste the connection string in the configuration section at the top.
+Open a notepad copy and paste the follwing script.
+The connection string in the configuration section at the top.
 All changes are published to the ATLAS_ENTITIES topic, so also pay attention to this.

+   >**Note**: For **metadata.broker.list** replace it by from Kafka endpoint.
+As shown below

    ```javascript
    var Transform = require('stream').Transform;